vdukhovni/danecheck/README.md

-A non-zero exit status is returned if any DNS lookups fail or if the MX records or MX hosts are in an unsigned zone, or if for one of the MX hosts no associted secure TLSA records are found.
-A non-zero exit status is also returned if any of the SMTP connections fail to establish a TLS connection or yield a certificat chain that does not match the TLSA records.
+A non-zero exit status is returned if any DNS lookups fail or if the MX records or MX hosts are in an unsigned zone, or if for one of the MX hosts no associated secure TLSA records are found.
+A non-zero exit status is also returned if any of the SMTP connections fail to establish a TLS connection or yield a certificate chain that does not match the TLSA records.

 Note that `danecheck` prefers ECDSA to RSA, and only makes one